My Top 3 Essential Beauty Products

 This should be a quick little errand, right?
 Bing bang boom.
 Wrong.

-For me it causes dread, and seriously … anxiety.
-Because I know that when I – a normal, confident, professional woman - march up to the counter with my request, I’m going to feel like the Hunchback of Notre Dame with a bad case of leprosy within minutes.
-I can’t just pay for my purchase and leave.
+For me, it causes dread and a serious amount of anxiety that sees me looking on the Area 52 website to find something that can help me relax.
+Because I know that when I – a normal, confident, professional woman – march up to the counter with my request, I'm going to feel like the Hunchback of Notre Dame with a bad case of leprosy within minutes.
+I can't just pay for my purchase and leave.
 No, no, no, that would be too easy.
 The salesperson has to try to up-sell me or cross-sell me, or whatever the heck they call it.
-I’m bombarded by:
+I'm bombarded by:

 “Have you tried our new eye cream?
 It really works on those wrinkles and puffiness and crow’s feet”.